pidatascience/activitymonitor/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-For average daily pattern we proceed similarly as before indexing by interval instead of date
+For the average daily pattern we proceed similarly as before indexing by interval instead of date

 ```r
 library(functional)
 SUM <- tapply(DATA$steps, DATA$interval, Curry(mean, na.rm = T))
 SUM <- data.frame(interval = as.numeric(names(SUM)), steps = SUM, row.names = NULL)
 ```

 Plotting is also similar to the last case

 ```r
 ggplot(data = SUM, aes(SUM$interval, SUM$steps)) +